-Student and staff arrival and dismissal times will be staggered to reduce the amount of traffic in the hallway.
+\Student and staff arrival and dismissal times will be staggered to reduce the amount of traffic in the hallway.
 Outdoor times will be staggered and only one classroom at each time will be allowed on the playground.

 5. Describe any planned use of "cohorts" or class schedules to accommodate social distancing:

-Two cohorts will be established to reduce the number of children in the school building by 50%, if necessary.
-Children will remain in their classroom for the entire day, including meals and spend time outside only with children in their class.
+\No use of cohorts as of now.
+If needed, two cohorts will be established to reduce the number of children in the school building by 50% Children will remain in their classroom for the entire day, including meals and spend time outside only with children in their class.
 Staffing patterns will be established to keep teachers working consistently in the same classroom with the same cohorts of children.